xinwenfu/tst-dht-lab--pcb-2/README.md

       - If there is no /dev/cu.usbserial-0001, please download and install [CP210x USB to UART Bridge VCP Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) (CP210x VCP Mac OSX Driver).
       - Unzip the downloaded zip file.
 In the created macOS_VCP_Driver folder, run SiLabsUSBDriverDisk.dmg and then Install CP210x VCP Driver.app.
 After successful installation, within Terminal, run ls /dev/*. /dev/cu.SLAB_USBtoUART shall show up.
     - **Linux Host**: It appears Linux distributions like Ubuntu has the appropriate driver installed already.
 However, the following steps are needed for our Ubuntu VM to use the IoT kit:
-      - Become a user with the sudo privileges. e.g., *su cyberadmin*
+      - Become a user with the sudo privileges. e.g., *su cyberadmin*.
-      - *sudo adduser student1 vboxusers* # student1 is the user that runs our Ubuntu IoT VM
+      - *sudo adduser student1 vboxusers* # student1 is the user that runs our Ubuntu IoT VM.
-      - Reboot the Linux host
+      - Reboot the Linux host.

-4. Log into the Ubuntu VM, within the *Terminal*, run /ls/dev to see ttyUSB0 (Note it may appear as ttyACM0)
+4. Log into the Ubuntu VM, within the *Terminal*, run /ls/dev to see ttyUSB0 (Note it may appear as ttyACM0).
   - When the mcro-usb cable of the IoT kit is unplugged from your host computer, ttyUSB0 disappears.

 **Note**: It appears that the CP210x USB to UART Bridge VCP Driver has some issues.
-Here are troubleshooting tips
+The following are some troubleshooting tips.
   - Make sure the correct micro usb cable is used.
 The micro usb is like the one used for phones for both data communication and power supply.
   - Try different USB ports on the computer and see which one works.
   - Sometimes, unplugging the micro usb cable and plugging it back in will address the issue.

 ## Clone the project